Mary Ellen Pleasant: Sharon v. Sharon

-The Bell family
+Later life with the Bell family

-She lived the last 20 years of her life in a 30-room mansion that spanned two San Francisco city blocks.
+Pleasant lived the last 20 years of her life in a 30-room mansion that spanned two San Francisco city blocks.
 In 1880, she had fifteen people living in her house.
 There were five members of Thomas Bell's family, including his wife Terressa (or Teresa) Bell, and their children Frederick, Mary Terressa and Viola S. Bell.
 Aside from herself, the rest were servants (including two Black men and a young Native American couple) and a five-year-old boy.
 While the Bells and Pleasant lived together, Pleasant controlled the combined Bell and Pleasant money.
 If Teresa wanted money, she asked Pleasant for the money, who thought about it and, if the request seemed reasonable, she checked in with Thomas Bell for his reaction.
 After Thomas Bell died in 1892, the cumulation of events meant that she had lost most of her estate.
 She still had her investments, but she was cash-poor, and the courts declared that Pleasant was insolvent.
 That same year, she had donated today's equivalent of about $10,000 to help found Saint Mary's College.

 Teresa, who had emotional and mental instability, claimed that tens of thousands of dollars had been stolen by Pleasant and that her husband had been manipulated.
 When the case went to trial it was difficult to discern what were Bell's and what were Pleasant's assets, because the transactions were so entwined.
-Pleasant could show that she paid for construction of her mansion, but she left it either because it was ruled that ownership should be transferred to Teresa or Pleasant complied with Teresa's to leave the house in 1899.
+Pleasant could show that she paid for construction of her mansion, but she left it either because it was ruled that ownership should be transferred to Teresa or Pleasant complied with Teresa's request for her to leave the house in 1899.
 As soon as she made arrangements, she moved into a six-room apartment on Webster Street and began a legal crusade of her own to recover her property, including a diamond collection.
 The case was not settled by the time of Pleasant's death.

-Final days

-She lived on Webster Street in San Francisco with a maid.
+Pleasant lived on Webster Street in San Francisco with a maid.
 She was visited by the Bell children there.
 They called her "Auntie" and she called them "Dear".
 She turned down an offer by a reporter to pay generously for her stories of people from the past, because she said she would never betray her friends.

+Death

-She became quite weakened and near death and a friend, Olive Sherwood, took her to her house, the Lyman Sherwood residence on Filbert Street.
+Pleasant became quite weakened and near death and a friend, Olive Sherwood, took her to her house, the Lyman Sherwood residence on Filbert Street.
 She died there on January 11, 1904, and was interred at Tulocay Cemetery in Napa, California.
 Her gravesite is marked with a metal sculpture and the site was dedicated on June 11, 2011, and her gravestone contains the words "She was a friend of John Brown", as she had requested before her death.
 Her former mansion was demolished and has been replaced by the Mary Ellen Pleasant Memorial Park.